charukavinda/testRepo/README.md

 Practice  commands

 ## Local Developmennt
-1. Open test.htmm in your web browser
+1. Open test.html in your web browser
+2. Open the terminal